reskillamericans/first-time-dart/lessons/02-variables.md

 }
 {$ end test.dart $}
 {$ begin hint.txt $}
-To convert from C to F, mulitply C by 9/5 and then add 32.
+To convert from C to F, multiply C by 9/5 and then add 32.
 {$ end hint.txt $}
 ```